Urgent Action Required to End Tiger Farming and Trade

 Conservation successes are happening in Tiger Range Countries with strong laws and where wild tigers are valued for the role they play in the ecosystem, compared to those Tiger Range Countries where ‘tiger farming’ exists and where they are valued as a commodity.

 It is time for Tiger Range Countries to unite in a commitment to end tiger farming and to end all domestic and international trade in parts and derivatives of tigers from captive facilities.

 Many facilities that keep tigers are engaged in legal and illegal trade, both domestic and international, in parts and derivatives of tigers.
 There are an estimated 7,000 tigers in captivity in so-called tiger farms in South-East Asia and China – and no signs that they are being phased out.

-The government of China has authorized a domestic trade in the skins of captive bred tigers for use as luxury home décor and for taxidermy which stimulates demand for the world’s remaining wild tigers, instead of reducing it.
-How can we expect demand-reduction campaigns to work in China if the government itself tells consumers that it is acceptable to buy tiger skins?
+The Government of China has authorised a domestic trade in the skins of captive-bred tigers for use as luxury home décor and for taxidermy.
+This stimulates demand and increases pressure on the world’s remaining 3,200 wild tigers instead of reducing it.
+How can we expect demand-reduction campaigns to work in China if the Government itself tells consumers that it is acceptable to buy tiger skins?

-Tigers in India, Nepal, Bangladesh and the Russian Far East are still being targeted for markets in China and among Chinese consumers in Myanmar and Lao PDR.
+Tigers in India, Nepal, Bangladesh and the Russian Far East are still being targeted for markets in China and for Chinese consumers in Myanmar and Lao PDR.
 There is also a thriving market in Vietnam and Indonesia.
-Tigers are not just killed for their skins; their bones are used to brew “tiger bone wine”, meat is sold as a delicacy, and teeth and claws are sold as charms.
+Tigers are not just killed for their skins; their bones are used to brew ‘tiger bone wine’, their meat is sold as a delicacy and their teeth and claws are sold as charms.